sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 specification (see section 3.1.3).

-Dynamic Registration MUST also be supported in combination with per-instance provisioning of secrets when registering Native Applications as confidential clients.
+Dynamic Registration MUST also be supported in combination with per-instance provisioning of secrets when registering Native Applications as confidential Clients.

 In other cases, particularly when dealing with Browser-based applications or Native Apps, Dynamic Registration SHOULD be supported in accordance with the